Cited from real sources 5 min read Updated May 2026

 Alex Hormozi would push you to also test the upper anchor — the gasp test — to make sure the high-WTP tier is priced at the ceiling, not the comfortable middle.
 Patrick Campbell's cohort repricing playbook overlaps cleanly.
 The 20/80 axiom decides what goes in the tier; the gasp test sets where the tier lands.

-The receipts
+The sources

 Where Ramanujam discusses this